 - Scientists recently computed an important physical constraint to an extraordinary accuracy.
-To put the accuracy in perspective, imagine throwing the rock from the sun to the early and hitting the target within one third of a mile if dead center.
+To put the accuracy in perspective, imagine throwing the rock from the sun to the earth and hitting the target within one third of a mile if dead center.

 - Scientists recently computed an important physical constraint to an extraordinary accuracy.
 To put the accuracy in perspective, imagine throwing a rock from New York to Los Angeles and hitting the target within two thirds of an inch of dead center.